Nazan Öncel

 Ben Böyle Ask Görmedim (1994)

-Not sure why, but there's a dramatic jump in quality here: the arrangements are varied and precise, and the songs are memorable.
+A dramatic jump in quality, as the arrangements are varied and precise, and the songs are memorable.
 The power ballad "Geceler Kara Tren" was her breakthrough hit; the title cut is a throbbing chant of the sort that's very difficult to pull off but is hypnotic when done right.

 More remarkable still, "Nazınla Dünya Sozınle Dünya" - a dance track with a singsong children's choir and a stentorian operatic choir - manages not to seem ridiculous.